Skip to main content

 Exclusive Infrastructure

-Each app environment get its own kubernetes cluster, compute servers and volumes.
+Each app environment get its own exclusive set of kubernetes cluster, compute servers and other resources listed above.
 This is ideal for providing maximum Network, Data & Compute isolation between your deployments & customers.

 note

 All cloud infrastructure to run an app environment is provisioned in the cloud account chosen while creating the app environment inside LocalOps.
-The underlying cloud account will be billed by the cloud provider (say AWS) for the resources LocalOps spins up.
-Cloud account's owner has to pay these charges.
-If the cloud account belongs to your customer in the case of Private SaaS deliveries, they would pay for these resources.
+The underlying cloud account will be billed by the cloud provider (say AWS) for the resources running within each app environment.
+Cloud account's owner has to pay for these charges separately with the cloud provider.
+If the cloud account belongs to your customer, they would pay for these cloud resources.

 Security Best Practices:

-Within each app environment, LocalOps also turns ON security best practices suggested by the respective cloud provider.
-In AWS for example, security groups, disk encryption etc., are enabled by default.
+Within each app environment, LocalOps turns ON all security best practices suggested by the respective cloud provider.
+In AWS for example, security groups, disk encryption etc., are all enabled by default.